natzar/semantic-ui-builder/README.md

 # Semantic-ui Js builder
 Proof of concept: Build web ui with Vanilla JS based in Semantic UI CSS.

-I want to explore building web apps the same way you would build an iOS UI or a desktop one programatically.
-Predefined ui elements.
-Objective is to build all Semantic UI CSS framework components and items, so you can build any UI programatically without touching HTML.
-I'm used to backbone, so final objective would be to implement this Semantic UI components, into Backbone views.

 Basic example: